vindem/quantumMD/README.md

 [![DOI](https://zenodo.org/badge/459065547.svg)](https://zenodo.org/badge/latestdoi/459065547)

 ## Acknowledgements ##
 We acknowledge the use of IBM Quantum services for this work.
-The views expressed are those of the authors, and do not reflect the official policy or position of IBM or the IBM Quantum team. (https://quantum-computing.ibm.com/)[IBM Quantum]
+The views expressed are those of the authors, and do not reflect the official policy or position of IBM or the IBM Quantum team. https://quantum-computing.ibm.com/

 Machines used in this work:
 | ID | VERSION | PROCESSOR |